GetUSB.info Logo

 USB Circus CannonThe USB Circus Cannon from Brando is manufactured by Dream Cheeky of Hong Kong.
 Along with the USB Circus Cannon, Dream Cheeky also makes the USB Missile Launcher, Aroma Diffuser, USB Chess Game and a handful of other USB gadgets.
 Since the manufacturer doesn’t offer a purchasing option Brando is the distributor.
 GetUSB.info wrote about this a while back so we wanted to give her a shot, literally.
 Continue Reading

-What is SLC flash memory?
+What is SLC Flash Memory Anyway?

 A single-level cell (SLC) flash memory may have a lifetime of about 50,000 to 100,000 program/erase cycles.

-To boil it down into simple terms, picture the size of a stamp…now, that size can be used as memory and a Single Layer Cell flash memory will hold what can be stuffed into that sized stamp, but Multi Layer Cell flash memory can double that capacity yet stay at the same physical size.
+To boil it down into simple terms, picture the size of a stamp… now, that size can be used as memory and a Single Layer Cell flash memory will hold what can be stuffed into that sized stamp, but Multi Layer Cell flash memory can double that capacity yet stay at the same physical size.
 Or x2.
 The advantage to using MLC is reducing the cost of memory production, suddenly you have twice the capacity at the same price, which is a big advantage for flash drive manufacturers.
 It allows the company to offer larger memory storage products at cheaper prices.
 Of course there is a hook.

-what is SLC flash memory
+So what is SLC flash memory anyway - understanding SLC flash storage

 A significant portion of the flash-based memory devices on the market today are made from MLC flash and the continuing growth of flash drive products can be considered an indication that the performance is meeting consumers’ needs.
-However, since the use of MLC technology offers the highest density there is a tradeoff, and you guessed it, a tradeoff of lower performance.
+However, since the use of MLC technology offers the highest density, there is a tradeoff, and you guessed it, a tradeoff of lower performance.
 Lower performance in the form of slower write (and potentially erase) speeds, as well as reduced write/erase cycling endurance.
 In addition, life expectancy of SLC flash is rated at approximately 100,000 cycles and MLC flash is rated to have approximately 10,000 cycles.
 That’s 10 times longer with SLC based products.
 However, in many cases, 10,000 erase cycles is more than sufficient for the life cycle of the product.

 Continue Reading